 “I have not got any bookings based on these discounts,” said Aimable Tuyigire, from Home Rwanda Safaris.
 “But it’s a great idea.
 Since the price doubled we have lost many customers, many of whom prefer to cross over to Uganda and track gorillas there.”

-When one can get the discounted gorilla permits?
+Where can one get the discounted gorilla permits?

 The discounted gorilla permits are issued in low season and this always in May and November due to the fact that very few tourists turn up for gorilla trekking in Volcanoes National Park as well as other national parks in Rwanda.